MicrosoftDocs/cloud-adoption-framework/docs/scenarios/azure-vmware/eslz-security-governance-and-compliance.md

 ### Guest application and VM security

 - **Advanced threat detection:** To prevent various security risks and data breaches, use endpoint security protection, security alert configuration, change control processes, and vulnerability assessments.
-Use Azure Security Center for threat management, endpoint protection, security alerting, OS patching, and a centralized view into regulatory compliance enforcement.
+You can use Azure Security Center for threat management, endpoint protection, security alerting, OS patching, and a centralized view into regulatory compliance enforcement.
+For more information, see [Integrate Azure Security Center with Azure VMware Solution](/azure/azure-vmware/azure-security-integration).

   Use Azure Arc for servers to onboard your guest VMs.
 Once onboarded, use Azure Log Analytics, Azure Monitor, and Azure Security Center to collect logs and metrics and create dashboards and alerts.
 Use Security Center Defender to protect and alert on threats associated with VM guests.
 For more information, see [Integrate and deploy Azure native services in Azure VMware Solution](/azure/azure-vmware/integrate-azure-native-services#onboard-vms-to-azure-arc-enabled-servers).

   Deploy the Microsoft Monitoring Agent (MMA) on VMware VMs before starting a migration, or when deploying new guest VMs.
 Configure the MMA agent to send metrics and logs to an Azure Log Analytics workspace.
 After the migration, verify that the Azure VMware Solution VM reports alerts in Azure Monitor and Azure Security Center.
-For more information, see [see Integrate Azure Security Center with Azure VMware Solution](/azure/azure-vmware/azure-security-integration).

   Alternatively, use a solution from an Azure VMware Solution certified partner to assess VM security postures and provide regulatory compliance against Center for Internet Security (CIS) requirements.

 - **Security analytics:** Use cohesive security event collection, correlation, and analytics from Azure VMware Solution VMs and other sources to detect cyberattacks.
 Use Azure Security Center as a data source for Azure Sentinel.
 Configure Azure Defender for Storage, Azure Resource Manager, Domain Name System (DNS), and other Azure services related to Azure VMware Solution deployment.
-Consider using an Azure VMware Solution data connector from an Azure VMware Solution certified partner.
+Consider using an Azure VMware Solution data connector from a certified partner.

 - **Guest VM encryption:** Azure VMware Solution provides data-at-rest encryption for the underlying vSAN storage platform.
 Some workloads and environments with file system access might require more encryption to protect data.
 In these situations, consider enabling encryption of the guest VM operating system (OS) and data.
 Use the [native guest OS encryption](/azure/virtual-machines/windows/disk-encryption-overview) tools to encrypt guest VMs.
 Use Azure Key Vault to store and protect the encryption keys.